Launch or expand your recycling program

 - Incorporating recycling and organics collection in any part of the hotel

 - Hauling contracts

 - Grants to get it all done

 Did you know trash is highly taxed?
 Sort your recyclables and pay less tax on your solid waste bill.
 Along with a 17% state tax, county taxes up to 53 percent encourage businesses to recycle.
 Producing less trash means you can often reduce the size of your trash dumpsters and save more money.

-St Paul Hotel, Downtown St. Paul - In the first year of their enhanced recycling program, they diverted 359,380 pounds of organics from the trash and collected 156,675 pounds of recyclables.
+St. Paul Hotel - In the first year of their enhanced recycling program, they diverted 359,380 pounds of organics from the trash and collected 156,675 pounds of recyclables.
 They also saved $5,000 in the first six months by ‘right-sizing' their bins and improving their training program.